EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Message integrity: messages sent within the multicast group SHALL be integrity protected.
 That is, it is essential to ensure that a message has not been tampered with by an external adversary or other external entities which are not group members.

-* Message ordering: it MUST be possible to determine the ordering of messages coming from a single sender endpoint.
+* Message ordering: it must be possible to determine the ordering of messages coming from a single sender endpoint.
 In accordance with OSCOAP {{I-D.ietf-core-object-security}}, this results in providing relative freshness of group requests and absolute freshness of responses.
 It is not required to determine ordering of messages from different sender endpoints.

 # Set-up Phase # {#setup}